Rapsilber/DnDBeyond_NPC_Service/README.md

 # DnDBeyond_NPC_Service
 Computer Science Capstone Project: Create a NPC (non-playable character) generator service for Hasbro's DnDBeyond.

-The different branches include the source files, as well as Milestone presentations.
+The different branches include the source files, milestone presentations, and final product images.

 This project was in collaboration with DnDBeyond to create a NPC Generator that allows users to access a NPC storage webpage called 'MyNPCs' to create a NPC, either by random selections or by importing an already made playable character.
 After creating a NPC, the user has access to the NPC sheet on a webpage called 'NPCPage', allowing an interactive and user friendly experience, styled after DnD's npc sheets.
 The function is to make NPC data interactable and trackable for users.
 Features include: trackable data (spells, items, etc.), hideable UI elements, and easy creation of NPCs.